JotunnheimExile/M-Y-R-K/README.md

 13.05.25 - MYRK Phase I initiated.
 Codespace for the project is created and set up.

-14.05.25 - introduced a new class 'flip-card', edited the flip() function fixing some perspective artifacts in the process.
+14.05.25 - Introduced a new class 'flip-card', edited the flip() function fixing some perspective artifacts in the process.
 MYRK Phase I concluded.

 15.05.25 - MYRK Phase II initiated.